ipeychev/yui-modules-explorer/README.md

 Options:

 -f, --file [file name]          The file to parse and extract YUI modules.
-Defaults to the test file "./test/test.js"
+Defaults to the test file "./test/test.js".

+-d, --dir  [directory name]     The directory to traverse and extract YUI modules.
+Defaults to the current folder.

+-e, --ext  [file extensions]    The file extensions which should be parsed.
+Defaults to "js".

--d, --data [file name]          Path to YUI data.json file.
+-j, --json [file name]          Path to YUI data.json file.
 If not specified, "./data/data.json" will be used.

 -y, --yui-variable [var1,var2]  The name of the global YUI variable(s).
 Defaults to Y. Might be single value or an array.

--g, --generate-urls [false]     If specified, generate URLs using YUI Loader
+-g, --generate-urls [false]     If specified, generate URLs using YUI Loader.

 -V, --version                   output the version number